Mayhew started working in Georgia in 2014 and registered as an NGO there in 2018 under the name Mayhew Georgia.Contact our international team

 Between 2014 and 2018 Mayhew advised Tbilisi City Council on the inception of a dog population management programme.
 Mayhew’s Vet team provided extensive veterinary training in small animal reproductive surgery and care to Georgian vets, students and nurses.
-There is now a core group of Georgian vets competent in small animal veterinary care working with Mayhew Georgia who deliver further training and carry out surgeries for Mayhew Georgia’s funded programme.
+There is now a core group of Georgian vets competent in small animal veterinary care working in Georgia who deliver further training and carry out surgeries for Mayhew through a funded programme.

 By providing veterinary and shelter management training to Georgian vets, Mayhew has also helped improve animal welfare standards for dogs and cats in Tbilisi.

-Mayhew Georgia’s vet is Dr Ana Metskhvarishvili DVM.
+Mayhew's vet in Georgia is Dr Ana Metskhvarishvili DVM.
 Mayhew first met Ana in 2014 when she was a veterinary student at the Free Agrarian University in Tbilisi.
 Ana volunteered with all our training trips to Georgia over the following years and even after graduation.
-Her interest in animal welfare and dedication to helping the homeless dogs and cats of Georgia landed her a training place with Mayhew’s Community Veterinary Clinic in London and we were delighted to have Ana on board as part of Mayhew Georgia from 2018.
+Her interest in animal welfare and dedication to helping the homeless dogs and cats of Georgia landed her a training place with Mayhew’s Community Veterinary Clinic in London and we were delighted to have Ana on board as part of Mayhew from 2018.

 We couldn’t operate without our team and the fantastic volunteers who give their time to our cause.
 Here are just some of the people who make a difference to the lives of animals in Georgia.

 Mayhew Georgia Directors: Caroline Yates and Adam Halsey

 Mayhew Georgia Vets: Dr Ana Metskhvarishvili DVM, Dr Tato Khidasheli, Dr Ani Begiashvili